maxxiimo/the-front-end-manifesto/foundation-styles.md

     /* BASIC STRUCTURE
     ============================================================================ */
     @import "desktop/layout";
-    // @import "desktop/grids";

 Use a "layout" section to style major elements and component areas such as html and body tags, or header and footer areas.
-This section is also a good place for grid styles, in major layout component.
-As you might have noticed, the partial grids is called in this example.
-This partial in some of my projects ports a sass version of a grid system.
-I also locate Compass' Grid Backgrounds which in a nutshell:

-> The grid-background mixins allow you to generate fixed, fluid and elastic grid-images on-the-fly using css3 gradients.
-These can be used for testing both horizontal and vertical grids.

     /* TYPOGRAPHY
     ============================================================================ */